 NASA Space Place Newsletter

-The space agency's news and notes for elementary schoolers, their teachers and their parents
+Click here to access the space agency’s news and notes for elementary schoolers, their teachers and their parents.

 Government and Citizenship Activity Worksheet

 Download a pair of worksheets that will help students better understand a pair of topics dominating the news: the government and the economy.